core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 The security association between the client and the proxy SHOULD also provide message confidentiality.
 Otherwise, any further intermediaries between the two as well as any on-path passive adversaries would be able to simply access the option content, and thus learn for how long the client is willing to receive responses from the servers in the group via the proxy.
 This may in turn be used to perform a more efficient, selective suppression of responses from the servers.

-When the client protects the unicast request sent to the proxy using OSCORE (see {{I-D.tiloca-core-oscore-capable-proxies}}) and/or (D)TLS, both message integrity and message confidentiality are achieved in the leg between the client and the proxy.
+When the client protects the unicast request sent to the proxy using OSCORE (see {{I-D.ietf-core-oscore-capable-proxies}}) and/or (D)TLS, both message integrity and message confidentiality are achieved in the leg between the client and the proxy.

 The same considerations above about security associations apply when a chain of proxies is used (see {{sec-proxy-chain}}), with each proxy but the last one in the chain acting as client with the next hop towards the origin servers.